-Since the change in our corporate direction in January 2012, we have financed our business primarily through private placements of common stock.
+Until May 2016, we had financed our business since the change in our corporate direction in January 2012 primarily through private placements of common stock.
 Since January 2012 through the end of fiscal 2016, we had conducted several rounds of financing in which we raised total "seed" capital in the amount of \$2,723,750 resulting in the issuance of 19,657,501 shares of our common stock.
-From time to time, our officers and directors have advanced short-term funds.
-As of July 8, 2016, we had outstanding loans totaling \$146,353 from two directors and an entity controlled by one officer.
+Since May 2016, we have been financing our business through the debenture placements described below.
+Moreover, from time to time, our officers and directors have advanced short-term funds.
+As of October 12, 2016, we had outstanding loans totaling \$68,753 from two directors and an entity controlled by one officer.
 These loans are each evidenced by demand notes, which are non-interest bearing.